ahmadawais/Proposal-Modern-Tooling/README.md

 - `phpcbf` - PHP Code Beautifier and fixer comes with `phpcs` package
 - `create-guten-block` — Sane defaults #ZeroConfig Gutenberg starter kit

+> _*NOTE*_: I think all of the custom blocks related code should probably go in a companion plugin for this theme.
+That has always been the general consensus and my recommendation to fellow developers.

 Peace! ✌️